Trek Hidden Costa Rica

 Local Living: Bread Making, Piedras Blancas

 Local Living: Chocolate Making, Piedras Blancas.
 Hiking excursion to Piedras Blancas (4 days).
-Hiking excursion to Diamante Verde Cave (3 days).
+Overnight hiking excursion to Diamante Verde Cave.
 Waterfall rappelling.
 Whitewater rafting on the Savegre River.
-Trapiche explanation.
-Ziplining.
-Free time in Uvita.
+Trapiche demonstration.
+Ballena Marine National Park visit.
+Free time in Dominical and Uvita.
 All transport between destinations and to/from included activities.

 Trek into a remote community to live with the locals, sleep in a cave behind twin waterfalls, make your own sugarcane candy, experience a traditional sauna and learn about medicinal plants, rappel down hidden waterfalls, whitewater raft on the Savegre River.